-Presence of solder balls indicates that the in-process some something going wrong and need to take the required action to eliminate in the process and need to implement inspection checkpoints so that it can be filtered.
+Presence of solder balls on PCBA indicates that something going wrong in fabrication Process and need to take required action to eliminate solder balls defect and need to implement inspection checkpoints so that it can be filtered.

 Stencil solder paste Printing